vipuljain3108-zz/demo_dsp/New folder/README.md

-Repository contains 1 folder name "backend", It contains 1 more folder for frontend name "frontEndDSP", it happened because github was not accepting the folder structure and at last i have to put that in backend folder.
+Repository contains 2 folder name "backend" and "frontEndDSP",

 In backend follow the steps
 - npm i